-Climate Innovation 2050 brings together more than two dozen leading companies to examine pathways toward decarbonizing the U.S. economy.
+Climate Innovation 2050 brings together more than three dozen leading companies to examine pathways toward decarbonizing the U.S. economy.
 Sectors represented include power, transportation, finance, tech, oil and gas, chemicals, cement, manufacturing, and food/agriculture.

 To date, Climate Innovation 2050 has produced: